-Visit Egypt with the three leading Egyptologists: Dr. Zahi Hawass – world's most famous archaeologist and Egypt’s Former Minister of Antiquities, Dr. Mostafa Waziri – Director General of Antiquities of Upper Egypt, and Dr. Tarek El-Awady – Director General of Egyptian Museum in Alexandria and former director of Grand Egyptian Museum in Cairo.
+Visit Egypt with the three leading Egyptologists: Dr. Zahi Hawass – world's most famous archaeologist and Egypt’s Former Minister of Antiquities, Dr. Mostafa Waziri – Head of the Supreme Council of Antiquities, and Dr. Tarek El-Awady – Director General of Egyptian Museum in Alexandria and former director of Grand Egyptian Museum in Cairo.
 Our team of experts will introduce you to ancient Egypt and will give you archaeological insights that you cannot find anywhere else.
 They will show you the latest discoveries and new findings coming from Egypt!
 During meetings with our group, the special guests will answer all of your questions.

 Dr. Zahi Hawass

 World's most famous Egyptologist.
 For over 20 years he held all the keys to the Egyptian antiquities – first as a Secretary General of the Supreme Council of Antiquities and later as a Minister of State for Antiquities.
 Dr. Hawass will join us for the sightseeing of the most important attractions highlighted in our itinerary.
 Moreover, he will give us a private multimedia lecture and present the newest research and excavations which have been recently made in Egypt.